Navigation

 MENU

-• Tall timber buildings – Calibration of numerical models for the exploration of novel eco-material applications
+• Tall timber buildings – Calibration of numerical models and validation of performance

-• Steel bridges – Detection of damages and continuous fatigue monitoring for improved safety
+• Steel bridges – Detection of damages, continuous fatigue monitoring for service life estimation

 • Long-span suspension bridges – Understanding wind-induced responses and modelling of environmental loads